SHD118/SHD118/README.md

 - 🔭 I’m currently working on earning a Full Stack Developer certificate from University of Denver
 - 🌱 I’m currently learning Node.js
 - 👯 I’m looking to collaborate on web application using new technologies
-- 🤔 I’m looking for help with backend development
+- 🤔 I’m looking to help with backend and frontend development
-- 💬 Ask me about ...
+- 💬 Ask me about my interest
 - 📫 How to reach me: shdesai118@gmail.com
 - 😄 Pronouns: Sir
 - ⚡ Fun fact: I have a dog